BedrockStreaming/GitHubEnterpriseArchive/README.md

 ---

 GHE Archive provides built-in graphs using [Stathat](http://www.stathat.com/).
-If you're not already registered, just [create an account](https://www.stathat.com/sign_up) (it's free and useful).
+If you're not already registered, just [create an account](https://www.stathat.com/sign_up) (it's free for 10 stats and useful).
 The global activity graph and the per-event graphs are available automatically.

 ![Stats](http://www.stathat.com//graphs/46/9b/85986d698e40c33a8e60a3755fcc.png)